Query Driven-Graph Neural Networks for Community Search: From Non-Attributed, Attributed, to Interactive Attributed: EXPERIMENTS

-When translating the model output vector $z_q$ from $\mathbb{R}^n$ to $\{0,1\}^n$, we need a threshold $\gamma \in (0,1)$ such that if $z_{qi}\geq \gamma$, then set $\hat{z}_{qi}=1$, otherwise $\hat{z}_{qi}=0$.
+When translating the model output vector $h_q$ from $\mathbb{R}^n$ to the community vertex set $\hat{\mathcal{C}}_q$ in Section~\ref{sec.frame.onlineQuery}, we use a threshold $\gamma \in [0,1]$ in the constrained BFS: if $h_{qi}\geq \gamma$, then vertex $\mathrm{v}_i \in \hat{\mathcal{C}}$, otherwise $\mathrm{v}_i \notin \hat{\mathcal{C}}$.
 In the experiments, we choose $\gamma$ which achieves the best performance in the validation set.
-To analyze the influence of the threshold, we vary $\gamma$ from 0.05 to 0.95 and the F1 score is shown in Figure \ref{fig:threshold}.
-When $\gamma$ is between 0.3 and 0.7, there is almost no fluctuation in performance.
-Therefore, \QD is not very sensitive to the selection of this threshold.
+To analyze the impact of the threshold, we vary $\gamma$ from 0.05 to 0.95 and report the F1-score in Figure \ref{fig:threshold}.
+When $\gamma$ is between 0.3 and 0.7, there is very little fluctuation in the performance.
+Therefore, \AQD is not very sensitive to the setting of this threshold.